 Nowadays, Arabic numerals are the most used around the world.
 Easy to understand, with space for a decimal separator and a placeholder (0), it quickly overtook other systems.
 Fun fact: Arabic numerals actually come from India!

 A fundamental feature of any numeral system is the base: the amount of numerals used to represent any number.
 For the Arabic numeral system, the base is 10:

 Now, the fact that 10 is usually also the number of fingers in your hands 🖐🖐 is not a coincidence!
 Base-10 makes counting on your hands easier.

 However, many other bases exist.
 The device you are reading on right now operates in base-2 (using only 1s and 0s), and through history, humans tried other bases.
-Babylonians used base-60 (that's why there are 60 minutes in an hour) and various cultures used base-20.
+Babylonians used base-60, as we've seen in our babylonian numbers converter, that's why there are 60 minutes in an hour; and various cultures used base-20.